 Managing back pain

 - Move more.
 Remedy back pain by moving more in multiple ways, not just front to back, like many common exercises.
 A weak core is often to blame for lower back pain, but it’s easily addressed by increasing the flexibility of hip flexors, as well as strengthening abdominal and glute muscles.
 Why not try hip thrusts, squats or lunges?

 - Make time.
 We all lead busy lifestyles, meaning exercise can fall by the wayside.
 But it’s important to make time for movement, whether it’s taking the stairs instead of the lift or a brisk walk at lunchtime.
 Home workouts are also an effective starting point for an active lifestyle.

 - Speak to a health professional.
-Back pain is a common symptom of a sedentary lifestyle, with nearly half (46%) of workers sitting at work for four to six hours per day.
+Back pain is a common symptom of a sedentary lifestyle, with the NHS stating “many adults in the UK spend around 9 hours a day sitting”3.
 If you are suffering from lower or upper back pain, visit your GP or physiologist.